 - B. Form KW-204 is system-generated by OTIS by completing the following steps: - 1.
-[Form KW-204 is issued using the "Issue KW-204" button on the General Information screen Component Details section any time conciliation is necessary.
-When an appointment is needed to resolve the issue, the case manager accesses the OTIS Conciliation screen, chooses option for an appointment, and enters the date and time.

-The case manager may also choose the option for the participant to call the case manager within 10 days.
-OTIS comments must explain why an appointment date was not scheduled if this option is selected.]
+Form KW-204 is issued using the "Issue KW-204" button on the General Information screen Component Details section any time conciliation is necessary.
+When an appointment is needed to resolve the issue, the worker accesses the OTIS Conciliation screen, chooses option for an appointment, and enters the date and time.
+The worker may also choose the option for the participant to call the worker within 10 days.
+Forms KW-204 issued in this manner are generated on a daily basis.

-For a two-parent case, form KW-204 is sent to each parent to initiate conciliation.
+[For a two-parent case, form KW-204 is sent to each parent to initiate conciliation.]